Whatsapp Icon

 About the Healing Circle

-The Healing Circle at Love Heals Cancer and ZenOnco.io aim to give cancer patients, caregivers, and winners a safe space to share their feelings or experiences.
+The Healing Circle at Love Heals Cancer and ZenOnco.io aims to give cancer patients, caregivers, and winners a safe space to share their feelings or experiences.
 This circle is built on the foundation of kindness and respect.
-It is a sacred space where everyone listens with compassion and treats each other with honour.
+It is a sacred space where everyone listens with compassion and treats each other with honor.
 All the stories are confidential, and we believe that we have the guidance we need within us, and we rely on the power of silence to access it.

 About the speaker